Dental glossary: toothache, dental and gingival pain

 6 Incidentally, this is also why salt water can be so effective: The salt water rinse (probably the stronger the brine the better) works in two ways: first via osmosis, pulling out molecules and offending bacteria from the gums surrounding the nerve (and possibly the weakened tooth itself), second by the salt both directly killing these problem-causing bacteria on contact, and them being flushed out by repeated rinsing.

 7 And it is here, of course, where the osmotic effect of salt water comes into play, exerting an immediate dehydrating pull on the area concerned, thereby decreasing its internal pressure.
 It seems clear to me, however, that more than a simple "milking" effect is involved since repeated salt water rinses [if followed up with a tooth-regenerating diet] can possibly initiate a long-term cure for the "decayed" tooth, likely due to making the dental terrain less bacteria-friendly through tooth remineralisation, immune system enhancement and repeated killing off of offending bacteria.
+Of course, for a tooth to regenerate, the tooth pulp (nerve and blood vessels) must still be alive or be revived as happened in the Tooth regeneration achieved via Gerson diet detoxification.

-8 The same observation can be found in this interview).
+8 The same observation can be found in this interview.